qacafe/cdrouter_ruby_gem/README.md

 ## Intro

 This gem requires 'Patron' which is a Ruby HTTP client library.
-Patron does build against libcurl and openssl.
+Patron version 0.6.1 or newer is required.
+Patron builds against libcurl and openssl.
 You will need to install development versions of these libraries on your system.

 https://github.com/toland/patron